 The greens are traditionally frisée, but any other bitter green will work; arugula, escarole, or radicchio (red, not green!).

-2 ounces thick bacon (about 1 piece) sliced against the grain into 1/4" pieces, or 2 pieces regular sliced bacon, sliced similarly
+thick bacon (about 1 piece) sliced against the grain into 1/4" pieces, OR 2 pieces regular sliced bacon, sliced similarly

 Salt and pepper, to taste

 Place the frisée into a large mixing bowl.